I know the feeling – you just got your first diopter / macro lens / close-up lens and nothing seems to be in focus no matter what you do!

 With very powerful lenses such as the SMC-1, CMC-1, UCL-09 etc which are +12, +15 or more, it often takes 5-10 minutes to get a single good shot of a subject with it.

-Depth of field is TINY.
-There’s a very small distance range which you can shoot at – too close or too far, it won’t focus!
+Depth of field (the area that is in focus) is TINY.
+There’s a very small distance range which you can shoot at – if you are too close or too far, it won’t focus!

 A few tips that’ll help: